BlodyxCZ/SwiftInv-GodotAddon/README.md

 Simple inventory addon for Godot Engine 4.1 and newer (made using 4.4-dev1)

 ## Features
-- Lots of Drag and Drop features.
+- Drag and Drop features.
 - Real time updating and saving.
 - Editor preview. (using @tool keyword -> erase it to disable)
-- Example scenes to understand the basics (video tutorial coming soon
+- Example scenes to understand the basics (video tutorial WIP)

 ## Documentation
 - Already included in the addon!
-Open your editor reference docs and search for Inventory nodes and resources (Inventory, InventoryItem, InventorySlot, InventoryContainer)
+Open your editor reference docs and search for Inventory nodes and resources (Inventory, InventoryItem, InventorySlot, InventoryContainer, InventoryInfo)

 ## WIP
-- Video tutorials (2.1)
+- Video tutorials
-- Hover info
 - More in editor documentation